suizokukan/katal/README.md

                             this option to simulate an operation : you get the messages but no file is modified on disk, no directory is created. (default: False)
-      -q, --quiet           no welcome/goodbye/informations about the parameters/ messages on console (default: False)
       --rmnotags            remove all files without a tag (default: False) --rmtags              remove all the tags of some file(s) in combination with the --to option. (default: False)